nylanalyn/electric-dreams-theme/SETUP_COMPLETE.md

 - Repository must be **public** for GitHub Pages to work (free tier)
 - GitHub Pages can take 1-2 minutes to build initially
-- The `/website` folder will be served at the root URL
+- The `/docs` folder will be served at the root URL
 - Raw file URLs use `raw.githubusercontent.com`, not regular `github.com`

 ## 🎨 What Works Now

 - ✅ Monorepo structure with all ports
-- ✅ TPM plugin manager support
+- ✅ tmux theme files for manual sourcing
+- ✅ New ports: Alacritty, WezTerm, Rofi, Mako, Starship, GTK
 - ✅ Vim plugin manager support (vim-plug, Vundle, Pathogen)
 - ✅ Direct curl downloads for all themes
 - ✅ GitHub Pages website ready